autocrypt/autocrypt/doc/level1.rst

 a :ref:`recommendation <recommendation>` about whether encryption should be enabled for a given set of recipients.

-This specification also introduces the :ref:`Autocrypt Setup Message
-<setup-message>` as a way to transfer secret key material and related
-settings to other e-mail programs controlled by the same user.
-This spec also provides guidance on how and when to :ref:`generate
-<setup-message-creation>`, :ref:`look for <getting-started>`, and
+This specification also introduces the :ref:`setup-message` as a way to transfer secret key material and related settings to other e-mail programs controlled by the same user.
+This spec also provides guidance on how and when to :ref:`generate <setup-message-creation>`, :ref:`look for <getting-started>`, and :ref:`import
-:ref:`import <setup-message-import>` these messages.
+<setup-message-import>` these messages.

 Autocrypt aggressively distributes public keys, but conservatively recommends encryption to avoid disruption to established e-mail workflows.